dvollrath/StudyGuide/ideas/immigration.md

 This video is by one of the top immigration researchers in the country, and walks you through these questions about how immigration affects different groups within the economy.

 For a larger look at the impact of immigration on growth, [this site](https://nber.org/themes/immigration/immigrationsummary.shtml#) contains links to a number of research papers on the topic.

+Last, if you have a long time, this video with the wonder Leah Boustan from Princeton is a deep dive into the nature and process of immigration in the United States

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zRn9shhOT-E?si=RI_HvHVtXzOWg_e6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>